AOSC-Archive/p-vector/doc/13-configuration.md

 :   A one-line phrase indicating the origin of the APT sources, used as the _`Origin`_ field in _`InRelease`_.

 *`renew_in`*
-:   The number of days before _`InRelease`_ in which `p-vector` will regenerate APT assets regardless of whether any `deb` packages are added, updated or removed.
-This parameter is optional and defaults to 1 if left unspecified.
+:   The number of days before _`InRelease`_ expires when `p-vector` will regenerate APT assets regardless of whether any `deb` packages are added, updated or removed.
+This parameter is optional and defaults to 1 day if left unspecified.
+Setting this parameter to a value larger than _`ttl`_ will cause `p-vector` to always regenerate APT assets every time during a _`release`_ operation.

 *`ttl`*
 :   The number of days before the generated _`InRelease`_ is considered obsolete and outdated by APT.